Hazard insurance is an important part of most homeowners insurance policies. Learn more about hazard insurance for homeowners in this guide.

 - Provide the required documentation and cooperate with the insurance adjuster's investigation.

-- Follow up regularly to ensure the claim is processed efficiently.
+- Follow up regularly to help ensure the claim is processed efficiently.

 Conclusion